opeyemi24/dare.io-pbl/Project 5.md

  I also added the private IP address of mysql client  into  mysql server's inbound rule

- Screenshot showing the creation of new inbound rule

 ![Capture 6 edit inbound rule](https://user-images.githubusercontent.com/92916632/145629904-932ca6f6-cc45-4469-9341-d8471ef2b171.PNG)

-To obtain the client's private IP address, we can either copy directly from the AWS console or
+To obtain the client's private IP address, we can either copy directly from the AWS console or run the command:

-run the command : ip addr show
+           ip addr show

 ![Capture 7 show ip address](https://user-images.githubusercontent.com/92916632/145630927-0809d825-34fe-4032-bb2e-31e07c75a9ab.PNG)

 STEP 5 : Created a user and database for mysql server

-Firstly, i had to secure the installation of mysql server by running the security script : sudo mysql_secure_installation
+Firstly, i had to secure the installation of mysql server by running the security script :

+            sudo mysql_secure_installation

 I entered n for No when asked to set up validate password component.
 In production environment, it is adviced that we set